knownasilya/ember-shadow-dom/README.md

 This mode makes the encapsulating component's children a shadow root, meaning it does not support having any elements outside of the `ShadowDom` component block.

-To mix shadow and normal templates, you need to use the `@selector` attribute.
+To mix shadow and normal templates, you could take advantage of the `@selector` attribute (at least until we have something like a `ref` helper in Ember).

 ```hbs
 <div id='internal'></div>